andrewObrien98/6-CS3450/README.md

 Python - We will use python as this is what Django uses and it is what we are all most familiar with from taking cs-2610

-Vue.js - We will use this as the front-end framework for our site.

 ## Build instructions